 Halved Brussels Sprouts: Pre-cut, these Brussels sprouts are a great option.
 The bag usually states that they’re for roasting.
 But you don’t need to roast them.
 When sauteed, they get extra crispy.

 Frozen Brussels sprouts have one drawback: they tend to be soft in the center.
 While we can’t completely prevent this, we can minimize it.
 Take a minute to thaw them before adding them to the skillet.
 This helps with the texture because they cook evenly in the skillet.

-How to Thaw Frozen Broccoli in the Microwave.
+How to Thaw Frozen Brussels Sprouts in the Microwave.